Workbench-Build/workbook/docs/index.md

 If you don't want to design a governance process from day 1 you can leave it as an upgrade for the future.
 This way if you want to set control of contracts to a community multi-sig or DAO in the future you can, but you could also set it to the 0 address so that the contract becomes immutable.

+---

+Developing a grammar of cryptoeconomics

+mechanisms = words
+protocols = sentences
+systems = paragraphs

+Composability of language is what allows us to express and connect rich ideas easily.

+Need to create a library of patterns that people can easily instantiate and compose.

+Explore the relationship between classes/patterns and instances/things.

+Design patterns can be credibly neutral, but often instances are not.

+Shelling points are where we have shared language and patterns to describe things and coordinate.

+Patterns and mechanisms should have properties that hold under all conditions.
+Then you can reason about the mechanisms or patterns you want based on properties (toolbox vs based on the mechanisms themselves (man w hammer)

+Tokens as energy: liquidity, velocity, and friction to capture value (decreases velocity but can also be captured to put other things to work).
+All energy in the system should be maximally utilized towards productivity.

+---

 **Questions to ask:**

 - What is your token system supposed to incentivize people to do?